 Debra Jensen - General Manager Communications, Digital and Marketing

-Over a twenty year period Papa (Ngāpuhi nui tonu) has worked in Māori public health, community development and public health research.
+Papa (Ngāpuhi nui tonu) has worked in Māori public health, community development and public health research over a 20 year period.
 Her Masters in Health Science degree explored the roles of iwi and Te Tiriti o Waitangi in Māori health development.

 Mary O'Hagan - General Manager Operations